alexhaloETH/ToDo-notes-Skirmish/README.md

 **CONTRACT 3: DATABASE ACCOUNT TROOPS**

+🟢 done just need to add the table<br/>

 Contract used as onchain database, when the player decideds its team it will be saved on the chain

 <br/>
 Additional Notes:  <br/>